 A popular spot for backpackers and long-termers such as those on a working holiday and students, YMCA Auckland offers affordable rooms and beds just minutes from Queen Street and K Road.
 Choose from a range of single, twin or double rooms or share the space in mixed and female-only dorms.
 The communal space has a kitchenette, dining area and games tables.
-Breakfast is only NZ$5 extra a day, so treat yourself!
+Breakfast is only a few bucks per day, so treat yourself!

 Check YMCA Auckland out: